mt-support/extension-development-guide/README.md

 * Use the 'tribe-extension' text domain for WordPress' translation functions.
 * As a rule of thumb, extension methods that are attached to a filter are named after the filter they are attached to.
 If your extension has a method attached to `pre_get_posts` usually it makes sense to call the method `pre_get_posts()`.
 This makes the extensions easier to integrate if its code is ever included in an official Modern Tribe plugin.
-* Use the GPLv2 or later license.
+* Use the _GPL version 3 or any later version_ license.
 It is possible that some or all code for any extension in this repository will later get included in an official Modern Tribe plugin.
 Extensions in this repo are written with this possibility in mind, and licensed appropriately.